-Section 62-1901(c)(1)(c): The proposed use will not cause a substantial diminution in value of abutting residential property.
-A substantial diminution shall be irrebutably presumed to have occurred if abutting property suffers a 15 percent reduction in value as a result of the proposed conditional use.
+Section 62-1901(c)(1)(c) The proposed use will not cause a substantial diminution in value of abutting residential property.

+Note: A substantial diminution shall be irrebuttably presumed to have occurred if abutting property suffers a 15 percent reduction in value as a result of the proposed conditional use.
 A reduction of ten percent of the value of abutting property shall create a reputable presumption that a substantial diminution has occurred.
-The board of county commissioners carries the burden to show, as evidenced by either testimony from or an appraisal conducted by an MAI certified appraiser, that a substantial diminution in value would occur.
-The applicant may rebut the findings with his own expert witnesses.

-Applicant's Response: The property as approved, is a preferred location for commercial businesses, and serves to support and increase the values of the other commercial properties in the area.
+The property as approved is a preferred location for commercial businesses and services to support and increase the values of the other commercial properties in the area.